feathr-ai/feathr/docs/README.md

 ## What is Feathr?

-Feathr is the feature store that is used in production in LinkedIn for many years and was open sourced in April 2022.
+Feathr is a data and AI engineering platform that is widely used in production at LinkedIn for many years and was open sourced in 2022.
 It is currently a project under [LF AI & Data Foundation](https://lfaidata.foundation/blog/2022/09/12/feathr-joins-lf-ai-data-as-new-sandbox-project/).

-Read our announcement on [Open Sourcing Feathr](https://engineering.linkedin.com/blog/2022/open-sourcing-feathr---linkedin-s-feature-store-for-productive-m) and [Feathr on Azure](https://azure.microsoft.com/en-us/blog/feathr-linkedin-s-feature-store-is-now-available-on-azure/), as well as the [announcement from LF AI & Data Foundation](https://lfaidata.foundation/blog/2022/09/12/feathr-joins-lf-ai-data-as-new-sandbox-project/).

 Feathr lets you:

-- **Define features** based on raw data sources (batch and streaming) using pythonic APIs.
+- **Define**  data and feature transformations based on raw data sources (batch and streaming) using pythonic APIs.
-- **Register and get features by names** during model training and model inference.
+- **Register**  transformations by names and get transformed data(features) for various use cases including AI modeling, compliance, go-to-market and more.
-- **Share features** across your team and company.
+- **Share**  transformations and data(features) across team and company.

-Feathr automatically computes your feature values and joins them to your training data, using point-in-time-correct semantics to avoid data leakage, and supports materializing and deploying your features for use online in production.
+Feathr is particularly useful in AI modeling where it automatically computes your feature transformations and joins them to your training data, using point-in-time-correct semantics to avoid data leakage, and supports materializing and deploying your features for use online in production.

 ## 🌟 Feathr Highlights

+- Native cloud integration with simplified and scalable architecture.
-- **Battle tested in production for more than 6 years:** LinkedIn has been using Feathr in production for over 6 years and have a dedicated team improving it.
+- Battle tested in production for more than 6 years: LinkedIn has been using Feathr in production for over 6 years and backed by a dedicated team.
-- **Scalable with built-in optimizations:** For example, based on some internal use case, Feathr can process billions of rows and PB scale data with built-in optimizations such as bloom filters and salted joins.
+- Scalable with built-in optimizations: Feathr can process billions of rows and PB scale data with built-in optimizations such as bloom filters and salted joins.
-- **Rich support for point-in-time joins and aggregations:** Feathr has high performant built-in operators designed for Feature Store, including time-based aggregation, sliding window joins, look-up features, all with point-in-time correctness.
+- Rich transformation APIs including time-based aggregations, sliding window joins, look-up features, all with point-in-time correctness for AI.
-- **Highly customizable user-defined functions (UDFs)** with native PySpark and Spark SQL support to lower the learning curve for data scientists.
+- Pythonic APIs and highly customizable user-defined functions (UDFs) with native PySpark and Spark SQL support to lower the learning curve for all data scientists.
-- **Pythonic APIs** to access everything with low learning curve; Integrated with model building so data scientists can be productive from day one.
-- **Derived Features** which is a unique capability across all the feature store solutions.
-This encourage feature consumers to build features on existing features and encouraging feature reuse.
-- **Rich type system** including support for embeddings for advanced machine learning/deep learning scenarios.
-One of the common use cases is to build embeddings for customer profiles, and those embeddings can be reused across an organization in all the machine learning applications.
-- **Native cloud integration** with simplified and scalable architecture, which is illustrated in the next section.
-- **Feature sharing and reuse made easy:** Feathr has built-in feature registry so that features can be easily shared across different teams and boost team productivity.
+- Unified data transformation API works in offline batch, streaming, and online environments.
+- Feathr’s built-in registry makes named transformations and data/feature reuse a breeze.

 ## 🏃 Getting Started with Feathr - Feathr Sandbox